Myles Straw Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks fifth in MLB with a collective 9.4 strikeouts per nine innings.
+- The White Sox pitching staff is sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The White Sox have the 27th-ranked team ERA across all MLB pitching staffs (4.97).
+- The White Sox's 4.91 team ERA ranks 26th across all MLB pitching staffs.

-- White Sox pitchers combine to surrender 70 total home runs at a clip of 1.4 per game (second-most in baseball).
+- White Sox pitchers combine to allow the second-most home runs in baseball (71 total, 1.4 per game).

-- Cease (2-3) takes the mound for the White Sox in his 11th start of the season.
-He's put together a 4.78 ERA in 52 2/3 innings pitched, with 57 strikeouts.
+- Kopech makes the start for the White Sox, his 10th of the season.
+He is 2-4 with a 4.83 ERA and 51 strikeouts in 50 1/3 innings pitched.

-- The righty's most recent appearance was on Thursday against the Cleveland Guardians, when he tossed 6 1/3 innings, surrendering three earned runs while allowing five hits.
+- The righty last appeared on Saturday against the Kansas City Royals, when he tossed eight scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.